KamrynJ21/WHSTechNotes/journal.md

 # March 31st, 2025

 I'm feeling mellow about the rest of the year, obviously excited because I'm bout to graduate but the build up to it is boring and a hassle.
 Honestly I want to finish out the year with straight A's but other than that just wanna finish out the year strong.

+# April 7th, 2025

+AI can help y ou stud by walking you through the steps of a problem of the STAAR level.
+You can ask them to give you a question and try to solve it, if you don't it'll teach you how to do it and if you do it'll give you another.
+Another way AI can help you is by giving you a concept frequently used in previous tests to practice what would actually be there and minimize the unecessary studying.
+The most important feature of an AI tutor would be the improvement on effiecient learning by only teaching what you need to know and scrapping the rest.
+Personally I might use AI tutoring here and there if I don't have a teacher but if I do I'm most likely not going to use it.